jawadsiddiqui/jawadsiddiqui/README.md

 #### Hi there 👋, I’m @jawadsiddiqui

-- 💞️ collaborated in e-commerce (back-end services) for Fortune 500 companies like [Gap Inc](https://www.gapinc.com/en-us/),  [Old Navy](https://oldnavy.gap.com/) , Banana Rebublic, [Macy's](https://www.macys.com/), Williams Sonoma - In Domain (Fulfilment, Ecom)
+- 💞️ collaborated in e-commerce (back-end services) for Fortune 500 companies
 - 🌱 I’m currently learning ...
-Web3.0,
+Web3.0

+Area of Expertise 🌱
+- Systems Architecture and Operations
+- Software and Engineering Documentation
+- Technical Troubleshooting and Debugging
-- 🌱 I've expertise in ...- Java, Spring, Google Cloud
+- Programming in Java, Python, and Golang
+- Performance Engineering and Measurement
+- Teamwork and Cross-functional Communication

 📫 How to reach me: